survivejs/webpack-book/manuscript/extending/02_plugins.md

 # Extending with Plugins

 Compared to loaders, plugins are a more flexible means to extend webpack.
 You have access to webpack's **compiler** and **compilation** processes.
-It's possible to run child compilers and plugins can work in tandem with loaders as `ExtractTextPlugin` shows.
+It's possible to run child compilers, and plugins can work in tandem with loaders as `ExtractTextPlugin` shows.

 Plugins allow you to intercept webpack's execution through hooks.
 Webpack itself has been implemented as a collection of plugins.
 Underneath it relies on [tapable](https://www.npmjs.com/package/tapable) plugin interface that allows webpack to apply plugins in different ways.

 You'll learn to develop a couple of small plugins next.
-Unlike for loaders, there is no separate environment where you can run plugins so you have to run them against webpack itself.
+Unlike for loaders, there is no separate environment where you can run plugins, so you have to run them against webpack itself.
 It's possible to push smaller logic outside of the webpack facing portion, though, as this allows you to unit test it in isolation.

 ## The Basic Flow of Webpack Plugins